TimVanMourik/Porcupine/docs/_documentation/basics_6_saving_loading.md

 ### Creating, saving and loading pipelines (*pork*-files)
 When you hover over the `File` section of Porcupine's menu (upper left), you'll see options to create, save, load, and export your Porcupine pipeline.
-Creating a new pipeline will create another "tab" in the workflow-editor, allowing you to quickly switch between two or more existing pipelines.
+Creating a new pipeline will create another "tab" in the workflow editor, allowing you to quickly switch between two or more existing pipelines.

 <figure>